By Angelia Roberts

 “We’ve got something at our doorstep that we are going to deal with one way or another.”Dr. Adam Gray

-When Dr. Adam Gray, who serves as the Izard County Health Officer, and Gary Paxson, who serves as CEO of White River Health System, spoke to a small group of medical personnel, first responders, business owners, law enforcement officers and others Monday night at Ozarka College in Melbourne, seating was limited and everyone was screened before being admitted.
+When Dr. Adam Gray, who serves as the Izard County Health Officer, and Gary Paxson, CEO of White River Health System, spoke to a small group of medical personnel, first responders, business owners, law enforcement and others Monday night at Ozarka College in Melbourne, seating was limited and everyone was screened before being admitted.

-Paxson gave an overview of the Coronavirus, and said there is a lot of noise on social media.
+Paxson gave an overview of the Corona Virus saying there is a lot of noise on social media.

 “The goal is to give you some facts, some reality of what is going on.”